microsoft/onnxruntime/onnxruntime/python/tools/transformers/benchmark_gpt2_LM/README.md

 Other kind of models are not supported yet.

-Also, currently this tool has been verified to work on GPU.
-CPU would need additional changes.
+Also, this script defaults to GPU.
+To test a model on CPU pass --device 'cpu' when running the model.